 Whatever you call it, sticks is a fun math game that will get your kids to think strategically.

 The best part of the finger chopstick game is that you just need your fingers and a keen mind to play.
 It’s a game you can play virtually anywhere, whether you’re waiting for your food in a restaurant, on a long car ride, or simply relaxing at home.

 How Do You Play the Game Sticks

 All you need to play sticks is a minimum of two players and their fingers!
 You can play with more than two opponents and we will address how to do that in the rules below.

-- The players take turns tapping.
-You always need to choose one hand to do the tapping, and which of your opponent’s hand to tap.
+Step 4: The players take turns tapping.
+You always need to choose one hand to do the tapping, and which of your opponent’s hands to tap.

 The kids love tapping each other’s hands, but you might just want to make sure they don’t start hitting too hard.
 Also, you would want to tell them to always show their hands to each other clearly so that there is no miscounting.

 There are several variations to playing sticks, and you can choose which one to play with depending on your children’s age and math level.

 Basic: This is the simplest way to play sticks and it’s the way I have outlined above.
 Once a hand has 5 fingers all extended, that hand is out.
 It doesn’t matter if the total number of fingers is over 5 online casino österreich.
 Anything 5 and over will render that hand dead.
 This is the way my son learned chopsticks in his kindergarten class.

 Multiplayer: If you have more than 2 players, then take turns clockwise.